-- comprehend the institution and the formation of valid marriage and the contract of marriage under various matrimonial regimes in the light of the customs and the relevant legislation. - explain the propriety rights of the parties and consequences of marriage during the substance of marriage and even after the dissolution of the matrimonial bondage. - find out duty of support towards the children of the marriage and the recovery process and its enforceable mechanism created under various legislation passed by the parliament. - reciprocal duties between the parties to the marriage and suspension and the grounds for dissolution of marriage and custody of children of marriage under various laws of Sri Lanka. - Aware the adoption of children and its procedure laid down in the relevant legislations, courts proceedings and consequences thereof towards the welfare of the adopted children. - Explore the changes put forwarded by the populace and the feminist activist in the areas of various marriage laws and the repercussion there on by the law makers of the legislature.

-- 1. Marriage and its legal aspects

-- formation and the background of histories

-- Rights of the parties to the marriage in various laws of Sri Lanka.

-- 2. Contract of marriage
+- analyze rights and consequences in marriage, including post- dissolution Intended d Learning Outcomes: At the er nd of this course, the student will be able to; - comprehend the institution and the formation of valid marriage and the contract of marriage under various matrimonial regimes in the light of the customs and the relevant legislation. - explain the propriety rights of the parties and consequences of marriage during the substance of marriage and even after the dissolution of the matrimonial bondage. - find out duty of support towards the children of the marriage and the recovery process and its enforceable mechanism created under various legislation passed by the parliament. - reciprocal duties between the parties to the marriage and suspension and the grounds for dissolution of marriage and custody of children of marriage under various laws of Sri Lanka. - Aware the adoption of children and its procedure laid down in the relevant legislations, courts proceedings and consequences thereof towards the welfare of the adopted children. - Explore the changes put forwarded by the populace and the feminist activist in the areas of various marriage laws and the repercussion there on by the law makers of the legislature.
+Course (Content: 1.
+Marriage and its legal aspects - formation and the background of histories - Rights of the parties to the marriage in various laws of - Rights of the parties to the marriage in various laws of Sri Lanka.
+2. 2.
+Sri Lanka.
+2. Sri Lanka.
+Contract of marriage provision of the statutory laws. -- -- ----------- -------- ----------- -------

-- Capacity of the parties

-- The implements to a marriage

-- Validity of marriage in light of the customary and